 It also depends on what type of 50 Beowulf ammo you buy to shoot.
 Plinking ammo will be less than defensive ammo.

-2020-2022 has been a wild time in the world of ammo availability.
+2020-2022 has been a wild time in ammo availability.
 However, as of this writing .50, Beowulf ammo is relatively easy to find in stock and ready to ship.
-Just head over to some of the best places to buy ammo online to get yours.
+Head to some of the best places to buy ammo online to get yours.

 50 Beowulf FAQ

-With the .50 Beowulf round being so new to the market people tend to have lots of questions.
+With the .50 Beowulf round being so new to the market, people tend to have many questions.
 Here are a few of the most common questions about 50 Beowulf.

 What is the 50 Beowulf good for?